8 Destinations You Need to Visit for Adventure Travel in New Zealand

 Waitomo for 1 Day

 We recommend tackling one of Waitomo’s amazing caving activities.
-Caving is available with Waitomo Adventures and The Legendary Black Water Rafting Co.
+Caving is available with Waitomo Adventures and The Legendary Black Water Rafting Co (more info on Viator and Tripadvisor).
 There are both wet and dry caving options to see amazing cave formations and glowworms.

 Waitomo for 2-3 Days